 Lastly, take into account the timing.
 Shadow’s strength and length depend on it.
 When the sun is closer to the horizon, the shadows are longer but more defused.
 On the contrary, in the central hours, shadows are stronger and darker.

-As we have mentioned before, in aerial photograph it is easy to fall for almost anything.
-But it’s also easy to find some interesting looking subject which actually has some meaning to it.
+As we have mentioned before, in an aerial photograph it is easy to fall for almost anything.
+But it’s also easy to find some interesting-looking subject which actually has some meaning to it.
 So look for an interesting subject with a story.